sk-ys/redmine_env_auth/readme.md

 # copyright and license
-originally created by adam lantos as [redmine_http_auth](https://github.com/AdamLantos/redmine_http_auth).
+originally created by adam lantos as [redmine_http_auth](https://github.com/AdamLantos/redmine_http_auth). this version includes most fixes that were found in forks of redmine_http_auth up to this point and additional features.

 copyright (c) 2010 niif institute and adam lantos, released under the mit license.